swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Linux - Privilege Escalation.md

 ## Tools

-There are many scripts that you can execute on a linux machine which automatically enumerate sytem information, processes, and files to locate privilege escelation vectors.
+There are many scripts that you can execute on a linux machine which automatically enumerate sytem information, processes, and files to locate privilege escalation vectors.
 Here are a few:

 - [LinPEAS - Linux Privilege Escalation Awesome Script](https://github.com/carlospolop/PEASS-ng/tree/master/linPEAS)